Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Digitally, firewalls, intrusion detection systems, and zero-trust security models are standard.
 Operators follow strict protocols to isolate sensitive workloads and detect anomalies early.

-Compliance is equally important.
+Compliance is equally essential.
 Most enterprise-grade data centers meet international standards like:

 ISO 27001 — Information security management